Center for Planetary Tectonics at UGA main menu

 GEOL 1121 Earth Processes and Environments is a basic introduction to geology and its role toward understanding the processes that shape and change planet Earth.
 The course familiarizes students with the scientific method and how it is applied to learn about the origin and evolution of our planet and the impact of Earth processes and changing environments on human civilization.
 The class schedule and other relevant course materials will be available on UGA's eLearningCommons website.

-Taught: Fall 2015-20; Fall 2022
+Taught: Fall 2015-20; Fall 2022; To be taught: Fall 2024

 GEOL 4360/6360 Introduction to Rock Mechanics